shivanshdave/2020-432/classes/class05/README.md

 6. **[Course Notes](https://thomaselove.github.io/2020-432-book/) Updated**.
 I made some meaningful progress revising and updating [the 2020 Course Notes](https://thomaselove.github.io/2020-432-book/).
     - You'll find some small revisions before Chapter 3, substantial revisions to Chapter 3, and new Chapters 4-9, which should provide ample material to supplement the slides through this week.
 7. I've added some new packages, including `caret` and `tidymodels` to the [software packages list](https://github.com/THOMASELOVE/2020-432/blob/master/software.md).
 Please get up to date for Homework 2.
+8. **Homework 1 Hint** was sent yesterday via email.
+Suppose you use a `filter()` to (in Question 1) reduce the data set to just the two practices we want to study.
+How, then, might you eliminate the now-unused levels of the factor for purposes of, say, building a table?
+We recommend [the fct_drop() function in the forcats package](https://forcats.tidyverse.org/reference/fct_drop.html).

 ## Data for [Project 1](https://github.com/THOMASELOVE/2020-432/tree/master/projects/project1)